txtdirect/website/content/docs/config/_index/content.md

 TXTDirect uses [Caddy's](https://caddyserver.com) config controller so all the config files should follow the [Caddyfile syntax](https://caddyserver.com/v1/tutorial/caddyfile) rules.

 TXTDirect's reads its config from the `txtdirect` scope in the Caddyfile.
-So for example, using the following config you can tell TXTDirect to enable the `host` redirect type on `example.com` host and write the logs to `stdout`:
+For example, using the following config you can tell TXTDirect to enable the `host` redirect type on the `example.com` host and write the logs to `stdout`:

 ```
 example.com:8080 {